sharulsonthalia/fullstack-demo/README.md

 Classroom Manager is an SPA that allows users to effectively manage data relating to trains.
 Once a user has successfully registered for an account and logged in, they will be given access to a platform that allows them to see trains, add new trains, update existing trains, and remove trains.

+# Setup

+## Install
+To install npm pacakges: `npm run install:all`

+## .env
+Create a .env file inside the `server` folder with the following variables:
+`DATABASE_URL` containing the postgress database connection string to your local database
+`JWT` containing the secret string for creating Json Web Tokens

+## Create and Seed Database
+`npm run seed` will run the prisma migrations as well as `server/seed.js` to populate the database with initial data.

+## During development
+Use `npm run dev` during development to start a development server for the client.
+Changes to file will be watched and server will automatically restart when changes are made.

 # 34B WorkshopL Authentication & OAuth